R3Sean/Frontline/README.md

 This repository contains a solution to the Frontline Coding Challenge as a C# .NET Console Application.

 The project contains classes for ProblemOne and ProblemTwo as they are described in the challenge directions.
 These classes derive from a ProblemBase class which is extended for common properties in both string manipulation solutions.
+The constructors set the input properties with the values defined in the diretions by default but they can be set otherwise in the object intances.

 A static StringHelper class is utilized to encapsulate most of the string manipulation functions required in developing this solution.